orientechnologies/orientdb-helm/README.md

 |`ssl.trustStorePassword`||Password of the provided truststore|
 |`ssl.clientAuth`|`false`|Whether to use mutual TLS authentication with clients|

+## OrientDB and Gremlin / TinkerPop

 To enable running Gremlin queries via OrientDB Studio, you should use an OrientDB distribution with TinkerPop3 support, and enable Gremlin server-side script:
 ```
 helm install helm-release-name path/to/Orientdb/chart --set image.tag=3.1.9-tp3 --set "serverSideScript.allowedLanguages={SQL,Gremlin}"
 ```

+> Using the helm chart for deploying non-CE OrientDB distributions (e.g., EE, TinkerPop) requires the corresponding docker image to be passed as the parameter to the Helm chart.
+For OrientDB with TinkerPop3 an official docker image is provided, e.g. from [here](https://github.com/orientechnologies/orientdb-docker/blob/master/3.0-tp3/x86_64/alpine/gremlin-server.yaml).

+## Custom configuration

 When providing custom config files to the Helm chart, note that Helm cannot access files located outside of the chart directory or under the templates directory.